JoinCODED/WS-Flutter-M9-CRUD-With-API/02_Getting_Date/01_dio_client.md

 }
 ```

-Thats it, we are ready to make our first api call, which is this one:
+Now, we are ready to make our first API call, which is the following one:

 ```
 Get, https://coded-books-api-crud.herokuapp.com/books
 ```

-Try it in your browser first, see how the data looks, exactly like our model, in fact, we should always look at the data first then create out model to match that data shape.
+Try it in your browser first to see what the data looks like.
+It looks exactly like our model.
+In fact, you should always take a look at the data before creating a model to match that data shape.